hpowell20/cs2063-master/Fall2023/labs/Lab2/README.md

 **Lab Completion**

-* Upload the following to the D2L assignment drop box
+* IN LAB:
-	* ActivityOne.kt
+  * Show the working app running on an emulator to the instructor or TA
-	* ActivityTwo.kt
+* AT HOME:
-	* Results of the number of method calls made when switching between orientations
+  * Submit `ActivityOne.kt`, `ActivityTwo.kt` and the results of the number of method calls made when switching between orientations to the Lab2 drop box folder on D2L

 * Keep a copy of your project work and answers for future reference